tomwcodes/Screen-Guardian/memory.md

 The project currently consists of:

 1. **HTML Structure (index.html)**
+   - SEO-optimized with proper meta tags, title, and description
+   - Schema.org structured data for better search engine understanding
-   - Header with navigation (Smartphones, Tablets, Watches, About)
+   - Header with navigation (About, Contact)
+   - Hero section with clear value proposition
    - Filter section with dropdowns (Make, Model) and checkboxes
-   - Results table with columns for screen protector attributes (Product, Device, Price, Material, Rating, Affiliate Link)
+   - Results table with columns for screen protector attributes (Brand, Price, Quantity, Material, Rating, Link)
-   - Footer with centered copyright information
+   - About and Contact sections
+   - Enhanced footer with quick links and popular devices
+   - Open Graph and Twitter Card meta tags for social sharing

 2. **CSS Styling (styles/main.css)**
    - Responsive design
-   - Modern color scheme with blue accents
+   - Monochromatic teal color scheme for a distinctive yet simple look
+   - Increased whitespace throughout for better readability
+   - Flat design with no box shadows for a modern appearance
+   - Distinctive typography using Poppins for headings and Inter for body text
+   - Clear typographic hierarchy with consistent font weights and sizes
+   - Minimalist footer design with centered content
    - Table layout for displaying products with center-aligned data
-   - Filter controls styling
+   - Filter controls styling with improved spacing
    - Mobile-friendly design with media queries
    - Sticky footer that remains at the bottom of the viewport
    - Styling for product ratings
-   - Styling for compare buttons
+   - Smooth scrolling for anchor links
-   - Special styling for out-of-stock products
+   - Enhanced section styling for About and Contact sections

 3. **JavaScript Functionality (scripts/main.js)**
    - Dummy data for iPhone 15 Pro screen protectors (7 products with various attributes)
    - Functional filtering system based on Make, Model, and In Stock status
    - Sorting functionality (price low to high, price high to low, rating, newest, popularity)
    - Dynamic model selection based on chosen make
-   - Product display with simplified numeric ratings (directly in table cells) and clean "Visit Website" hyperlinks without icons
+   - Product display with simplified numeric ratings and clean "Visit Website" hyperlinks
    - Visual indicators for out-of-stock products
-   - Compare button functionality (currently just logs to console)
+   - Dynamic meta description and title updates based on selected filters
+   - URL parameter updates for better SEO and sharing
+   - Schema.org structured data for products using JSON-LD
+   - Microdata attributes for better SEO

+4. **SEO Enhancements**
+   - robots.txt file with sitemap reference
+   - sitemap.xml with prioritized URLs
+   - Canonical URL to prevent duplicate content
+   - Structured data for products and organization
+   - Semantic HTML structure
+   - Proper heading hierarchy
+   - Descriptive anchor text
+   - Mobile-friendly design
+   - URL parameters for filtered views

 ## Technologies Used
 - HTML5
 - CSS3
 - Vanilla JavaScript
+- Google Fonts (Poppins and Inter)
 - Font Awesome for icons
+- Schema.org structured data

 ## Next Steps
 Potential future enhancements: